Solarkadakiadam/lighthouse-bot/README.md

    -This script will run Lighthouse tests, save individual reports, and calculate the average scores.

-3. ##View results:##
+3. **View results:**

--The results of each run are saved in results.json.
+The results of each run are saved in results.json.
--The average scores are saved in average.json.
+The average scores are saved in average.json.